Skip to content

 Echoing the solidarity of The Arab Revolt, the keffiyeh was worn as a sign of allegiance again during the First Intifada (1987) and Second Intifada (2000).
 Palestinian youth would wear the scarf around their neck, a shift largely influenced by the fact that a full face covering made for an easy target for Zionist soldiers.Today the Keffiyeh continues to be worn to show solidarity with the Palestinian cause in the West and neighbouring Middle Eastern countries.

 The black and white chequered scarf has been adopted as the unofficial Palestinian flag.
-Sadly, there is only one keffiyeh factory still operating in Palestine – the Hirbawi factory in Hebron – a stark difference to only 30 years ago where there were over 30.
-KUVRD family owns & operates The Golden Textile Factory, which established itself as the first operating keffiyeh factory in Jordan.
+Sadly, there is only a couple of keffiyeh factories still operating in Palestine.
+Our Family established itself as the first operating keffiyeh factory in Jordan.
 With Palestinian origins, the Bulbul family proudly helped pioneer the keffiyeh industry as well as the beginning of a widespread movement of Palestinian solidarity outside of Palestine.

 The Keffiyeh's Global Influence